- Filovirus, several subtypes: infects humans and non-human primates. Cause of Ebola virus disease (EVD) also called Ebola hemorrhagic fever.

 - Viral diagnostics:

-- RT-PCR (preferred for early diagnosis, contact local health department or perform via an in-house platform)
+- RT-PCR (preferred for early diagnosis, contact the local health department or perform via an in-house platform)

 - Single negative test early in infection does not exclude.
 Repeat over 72h if suspicion remains.